-Carolyn Esswein is a practicing urban designer and planner, who has worked with over 30 communities in the Midwest.
-Her work promotes investment and provides guidance for public and private development initiatives.
-Carolyn is a Faculty member in the School of Architecture & Urban Planning, UWM, is Director of Community Design Solutions at UWM.
-Carolyn’s UWM urban design studios and graduate urban planning courses have focused their projects on the Harbor District for several years.
+Carolyn Esswein is an urban designer, planner and educator who has worked with over 30 communities in the Midwest.
+Her work with communities and developers has helped to change the character of cities from Oak Creek’s Drexel Square, New Berlin’s City Center, to Milwaukee’s Lindsay’s Heights home ownership initiative.
+Her primary role for 20 years was in consulting, Carolyn now brings her experience to academia as Professor of Practice at the School of Architecture & Urban Planning and Director of Community Design Solutions at UWM.
+Carolyn’s UWM urban design studios and graduate urban planning courses have focused their projects on the Harbor District and large impact Milwaukee sites.
 Student work has provided innovative redevelopment design concepts, sustainable energy strategies, implementation policies, and influenced City decisions and recommendations.

-Dr. Hoben serves on the boards of the Milwaukee Public Museum, the University School of Milwaukee, Schools that Can Milwaukee, and Teach for America – Milwaukee.
-She received the Milwaukee Business Journal’s Woman of Influence award for Innovation in 2009 and is the recipient of awards from the United Community Center and Casa Romero Renewal Center for her work in establishing and leading Carmen Schools.
+Dr. Hoben also serves on the boards of the Milwaukee Public Museum, Schools that Can Milwaukee, and Teach for America – Milwaukee.
+She is currently a Pahara-Aspen Education Fellow and received the Milwaukee Business Journal’s Woman of Influence award for Innovation in 2009.
+Dr. Hoben also is the recipient of awards from Alverno College, the United Community Center, and Casa Romero Renewal Center for her work in founding and leading Carmen Schools of Science and Technology.

 Dave Misky is the Assistant Executive Director of the Redevelopment Authority of the City of Milwaukee, an independent corporation of City government which has a mission to eliminate blighting conditions that inhibit neighborhood reinvestment, to foster and promote business expansion and job creation, and to facilitate new business and housing development.
-He has 20 years of diversified experience in real estate and economic development with a strong focus on creative financing and environmental issues.
+He has 25 years of diversified experience in real estate and economic development with a strong focus on creative financing and environmental issues.
 He currently oversees many of the City of Milwaukee’s Real Estate programs including residential and commercial foreclosures, City-developed industrial developments, and Brownfield redevelopment.
 Dave and his team manage all sizes of developments from small vacant residential lots to vast economic drivers that address development plans, zoning changes, gap financing, stormwater management, and environmental aspects of remediation and sustainability.
 These projects include major developments along each of the three rivers of the City of Milwaukee and the lakefront including the Harbor District.

 Dave holds a Bachelor of Science degree in Biological Sciences from the University of Wisconsin-Milwaukee and a Master of Science degree in Water Resources Management from the University of Wisconsin-Madison.

-José, who grew up on the near south side of Milwaukee, began his community work in Milwaukee in 1991, and early work experience ranged from investigating welfare fraud to developing gang prevention and youth development programs for non-profit organizations.
+José Pérez, who grew up on the near south side of Milwaukee, began his community work in Milwaukee in 1991, and early work experience ranged from investigating welfare fraud to developing gang prevention and youth development programs for non-profit organizations.
 José obtained a B.A. in political science from Cardinal Stritch in May 1999.
 He soon became MICAH’s executive director and led the organization to create the Good Jobs and Livable Neighborhoods Coalition, consisting of labor and community organizations to ensure the Park East Land Corridor development would benefit the entire city.

 In February 2004, José joined the American Federation of Labor and Congress of Industrialized Organizations (AFL-CIO) as a National Field Representative, and joined the City of Milwaukee, Department of City Development (DCD) in January 2006.
 He served DCD as an Economic Development Specialist working on business development, real estate development, planning, permitting and public housing until September 2009.
 Jose then became a Program Officer for the City of Milwaukee, Community Development Grants Administration, where he managed the American Recovery and Reinvestment Act projects.